Opportunity from Challenge: 4 Martech Trends to Follow in 2021

 Digital transformation is a process that takes years to complete.
 In 2021, companies will focus on optimizing and modernizing using analytics, rather than removing and reinstalling entire systems.

-This will include optimizing marketing resources, marketing program costs, and customer engagement processes, as well as upgrading marketing technologies to drive new talent: Think machine learning, data collection and transformation, and channel convergence.
+This will include optimizing marketing resources, marketing program costs, and customer engagement processes, as well as as upgrading marketing technologies to drive new talent: Think machine learning, data collection and transformation, and channel convergence.

 - Machine learning becomes mainstream in marketing